An American Christmas Carol: Plot

 In Depression-era Concord, New Hampshire, a miserly businessman named Benedict Slade receives a long-overdue change in outlook one Christmas Eve when he is visited by three ghostly figures who resemble three of the people whose possessions Slade had seized to collect on unpaid loans.
 Assuming the roles of the Ghosts of Christmas Past, Present, and Future from Charles Dickens' classic story, the three apparitions force Slade to face the consequences of his skinflint ways, and he becomes a caring, generous, and more amiable man.

 On Christmas Eve of 1933, Thatcher, Slade's clerk, and his other employees assist him on confiscating the possessions of debtors who cannot repay him.
-While collecting debts, Slade encounters three of his debtors - a farmer named Matt Reeves, a manager of the local orphanage named Jessup, and a librarian named Merrivale - and denies their requests to have more time to repay him, and confiscates their possessions, much to their dismay.
+While collecting debts, Slade encounters three of his debtors - a farmer named Matt Reeves, a manager of the local orphanage named Jessup, and a book dealer named Merrivale - and denies their requests to have more time to repay him, and confiscates their possessions, much to their dismay.

 That afternoon, back in the company warehouse, Slade is taking apart some of Merrivale's leather-bound books that he confiscated that day, which he intends to sell for the value of the leather in their binding, one of which is an original copy of "A Christmas Carol" signed by Charles Dickens.
 When Thatcher refuses to help Slade with this and tries to explain why he is not helping his employer in this task, Slade falsely says that Thatcher "disagrees with everything he does... conspires with others to pull money out of him..." and fires Thatcher, much to his family's dismay.

 That evening, the power in Slade's warehouse goes out, and some of the repossessed items in the warehouse start making noise of their own accord.
 When Slade looks through the warehouse to investigate this, he is haunted by the spirit of Jack Latham - his former business partner and the original owner of the warehouse, who had died some time before.
 The ghost of Latham warns Slade of the mistakes he made in his life, and the terrible fate in Hell that he currently suffers, which Slade will suffer if he does not change.
 Latham tells Slade to expect three ghosts before the night is over, who will try to help Slade to turn his life around and avoid the same fate as Latham.